Armenian language: Status and usage

 The short-lived First Republic of Armenia declared Armenian its official language.
 Eastern Armenian was then dominating in institutions and among the population.
 When Armenia was incorporated into the USSR, the Armenian Soviet Socialist Republic made Eastern Armenian the language of the courts, government institutions and schools.
 Armenia was also russified.
-The current Republic of Armenia upholds the official status of the Armenian language.
+After regaining independence Armenia upholds the official status of the Armenian language.
 Eastern Armenian is the official variant used, making it the prestige variety while other variants have been excluded from national institutions.
 Indeed, Western Armenian is perceived by some as a mere dialect.
 Armenian was also official in the Republic of Artsakh.
 It is recognized as an official language of the Eurasian Economic Union although Russian is the working language.

-Armenian (without reference to a specific variety) is officially recognized as a minority language in Cyprus, Hungary, Iraq, Poland, Romania, and Ukraine.
+Armenian (without reference to a specific variety) is officially recognized as a minority language in Cyprus, Hungary, Iraq, Poland, and Romania.
 It is recognized as a minority language and protected in Turkey by the 1923 Treaty of Lausanne.

 Western Armenian is the main language of the Armenian diaspora, and is the medium of instruction in the majority of Armenian-language schools outside Armenia.
 In particular, although Armenian has no legal status in Georgia, as of 2010 Armenian was the main language of instruction in 144 state-funded schools in the Samtskhe-Javakheti region.
 The curriculum in Lebanon allows Armenian schools to teach Armenian as a basic language.
 In California, home to a large Armenian American community, various state government agencies provide Armenian translations of their documents, including the California Department of Social Services, California Department of Motor Vehicles, and California superior courts.
 In the city of Glendale, there are some street signs in Armenian.

 In Lebanon, Syria and Iran, Armenian communities were given greater autonomy than Assyrian, Kurdish, and other communities.
 In practice, Armenians were the only ethnic minority group in these countries allowed to teach their language in schools.
 In Iran, article 15 of the constitution allows the use of "regional and tribal languages" in the mass media as well as within the schools.
 However, these languages do not receive formal status and are not officially regulated by the authorities.
 Iranian Armenians are de facto the only non-Persian ethnic group in Iran enjoying this right, with private schools where Armenian is the medium of instruction.